onePlusLin/mlek/docs/sections/customizing.md

 Examples of the standard output, LCD and NPU components can be found here: `source/hal/source/components`.

-Linker scripts for Arm Compiler and GNU embedded toolchain should be added.
+Linker scripts for all supported toolchains should be added.
 The location of the files is on your discretion.
 The new platform build configuration script must add it in the `platform_custom_post_build` function like this:

 ```cmake
     add_linker_script(